temporalio/documentation/docs/server/elasticsearch-setup.md

 ## Overview

 You can integrate [Elasticsearch](https://www.elastic.co/elasticsearch/) with the Temporal Server to enhance [Workflow search](/docs/server/workflow-search) functionality.
+The [Server versions and dependencies](/docs/server/versions-and-dependencies/#workflow-search) page describes which versions of Elasticsearch are supported.

-Integration with Elasticsearch is defined in the Server configuration files.
+Integration with Elasticsearch is defined in the Server configuration files: all you need to do is edit the `persistence` section.

 You can use the Temporal Server [development_es.yaml](https://github.com/temporalio/temporal/blob/master/config/development_es.yaml) file as working example.